CookiestMonster/Portal-Knights-Save-Editor/format.md

 World entities are primarily found by decompressing **`BKCK`** (and related) chunks and walking BSON for `TemplateCRC` + transform/position fields.

+> Regular enemies are conspicuously absent from this list — see **§21.3**
+> for why: they are generated at runtime by a spawner system and never
+> touch the world file at all.

 ### Example decode summary (`040000000100040f`)